 ✗ – Not true!

-If you are using a mortgage provider for the purchase of a house, or if you have a mortgage on a property you are selling, they will a require a conveyancer or solicitor to complete the legal work on the transaction.
-Also, it’s likely that the solicitors from your buyer or those you are selling to will not work with you.
+If you are using a mortgage for the purchase of a house, or if you have a mortgage on a property you are selling, your lender will require a conveyancer or solicitor to complete the legal work on the transaction.
 Check out our guide to DIY conveyancing to learn more.

 ✗ – Not true!

 Your quote should include costs for searches, which check the local area.
-However, surveys of the actual property will be completed by your mortgage provider (if mortgaging) to establish the value of the property.
-You can request your own structural survey if you want more information, greater peace of mind and to pre-empt any big repair bills.
+However, surveys are not included.
+You can request your own structural survey, known as a homebuyers report, if you want more information, greater peace of mind and to pre-empt any big repair bills.
 The cost of this kind of survey is not included within the conveyancer’s fees.
-(The mortgage lender survey is usually desk-based without additional cost, and done to ensure that the mortgage lender gets an accurate property valuation so they are not ‘over-lending’).
+Your valuation survey (a desked-based survey carried out by your mortgage provider) is not included either, however these often have the costs included in the mortgage fees.

 Conveyancing fees jargon buster